 Amazon Elastic File System (Amazon EFS) provides a simple, serverless elastic file system that lets you share file data without provisioning or managing storage.
-In this lab, we modify three existing EC2 instances to use a shared EFS storage volume instead of duplicated Elastic Block Storage volumes.
-This reduces costs significantly, as we only need to store data in one location instead of three.
-By the end of this lab, the user will understand how to create EFS volumes and attach them to an EC2 instance.
+In this lab, we modify 3 existing EC2 instances to use a shared EFS storage volume instead of duplicated Elastic Block Store volumes.
+This reduces costs significantly, as we only need to store data in 1 location instead of 3.
+By the end of this lab, you will understand how to create EFS volumes and attach them to an EC2 instance.

 Successfully complete this lab by achieving the following learning objectives:

 SharedWebthat we will attach to our EC2 instances.

 - Mount the EFS Filesystem and Test It

 Attach the EFS filesystem to our instance and copy our existing data to it from

 /datapartition and delete the volume in the EC2 console.